juliantormes/Budget-Tracker/README.md

 ## Overview

 Welcome to the Budget Tracker Project!
 This application is designed to help individuals manage their finances efficiently and effectively.
-Built with Python and Django for the frontend, it uses SQLite for database management.
-The project also includes comprehensive tests using PyTest and demonstrates consuming external APIs for enhanced functionalities.
+Built with Python and Django, it uses SQLite for database management and is poised for future enhancements with Command Query Responsibility Segregation (CQRS) and comprehensive testing.

 ## Features